 A total of 700 adults and 223 fledgling chicks were captured during the 2023/24 field season with 274 adults banded this season (including 204 from study burrows).
-Of the 223 fledgling chicks banded during the 2023/24 field season, 212 were banded in study burrows and eleven chicks were banded on the surface or from random non-study burrows.
-An additional ten chicks from within the study burrows fledged prior to the banding trip in May.
+Of the 223 fledgling chicks banded during the 2022/23 field season, 212 were banded in study burrows, ten had already fledged prior to the banding visit in May and eleven chicks were banded on the surface or from random non-study burrows.

 There have been nocturnal surveys undertaken throughout the 29-year study period, but only over the past three seasons (2021/22 to 2023/24) has this effort been increased to 6-8 hour (between 9.15 pm to 5.15 am) searches each night.
-Over 940 nights of ad-hoc surveys undertaken between 1995/96 and 2020/21, 811 adults were recaptured, of which 365 were already banded and 108 were returned chicks.
-Over 41 nights of intensive surveys between 2021/22 and 2023/24, 427 adults were recaptured, of which 219 were already banded and 83 were returned chicks.
+Over 940 nights of ad-hoc surveys, 811 adults were recaptured, of which 365 were already banded and 108 were returned chicks.
+Over 41 nights of intensive surveys, 427 adults were recaptured, of which 219 were already banded and 83 were returned chicks.
 At-sea surveys have also been conducted by WMIL over this same period with only 22 banded birds being caught and nine being recaptured chicks (Burgin 2024).
 The percentage of banded tākoketai caught out of all captures is higher for intensive night surveys (51.3%) than the ad-hoc surveys (45%) and much higher than the at-sea surveys (4.8%).
-This pattern is also the same for the percentage of returned chicks captured (intensive 19.4%, ad-hoc 13.3% vs at-sea 2%), for the number of banded tākoketai caught per survey (intensive n=5.3, ad-hoc n=2.1, at-sea n=1.5) and for returned chicks caught per survey (intensive 2.0 returned chicks/survey, ad-hoc 0.6 returned chicks/survey, at-sea 0.6 returned chicks/survey).
+This pattern is also the same for the percentage of returned chicks captured (intensive 19.4%, ad-hoc 13.3% vs at-sea 2%), for the number of banded tākoketai caught per survey (intensive n=5.3, ad-hoc n=2.1, at-sea n=1.5) and for returned chicks caught per survey (intensive 2 returned chicks/survey, ad-hoc 0.6 returned chicks/survey, at-sea 0.6 returned chicks/survey).

 There have been a total of 461 returned chicks recaptured at the colony since they were banded prior to fledging.
 Of these, 126 returned chicks were identified during the 2023/24 breeding season; 30 of which were caught for the first time at the colony.
-Not all cohorts were represented this season as no re-captures of returned chicks were made from the 1995/96, 1996/97, 2001/01 and 2003/04 cohorts.
-Over the entire study, the majority of the 461 returned chicks were from the 2010 /11 cohort followed by the 2006/07 cohort.
+The majority of all 461 returned chicks were from the 2010/11 breeding season, followed by the 2006/07 cohort.
+Not all cohorts were represented as no returned chicks from 1995/96, 1996/97, 2000/01 and 2003/04 were recaptured this season.
 Understanding the factors affecting return rates of chicks within the 35-ha study site is vital.
 It is important to determine whether it is related to low juvenile survival and/or recruitment or if it is simply due to a lack of detection.
 Understanding juvenile survival and recruitment is necessary for accurate demographic modelling and for species risk assessment modelling.
 Therefore, it is recommended that effort to obtain this data is completed with urgency.

-Additional monitoring of feral pig and other predator occurrence and impact on tākoketai at Cooper's Castle was undertaken this season.
+Additional monitoring of pig and other predator occurrence and impact on black petrels on Cooper's Castle was undertaken this season.
 Visual deterrents were established at two breeding burrows with trail cameras placed to record images and video.
 Footage confirmed rat presence only.
-There were no feral cat predation events and two rat predation events at the study colony on Hirakimata this season.
-Introduced species still pose a threat to the tākoketai population and it is imperative pest control measures continue.
+There was no cat predation events and two rat predation event at the study colony on Hirakimata this season.
+Introduced species still pose a threat to the black petrel population and it is imperative pest control measures continue.